MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/platform-provisioning.md

 ![Data Landing Zone Automation Process](./images/data-landing-zone-auto-process.png)

-*Figure 3: Data Landing Zone Automation Process*
+*Figure 2: Data Landing Zone Automation Process*

-Figure 3 illustrates how the On-boarding process is separated from the Data Landing Zone deployment based on the assumption that most organization have a standard Azure subscription deployment process as part of their Cloud Operation Model.
+Figure 2 illustrates how the On-boarding process is separated from the Data Landing Zone deployment based on the assumption that most organization have a standard Azure subscription deployment process as part of their Cloud Operation Model.
 In this case, the first step process is used to deploy standard corporate components (e.g. via a 3rd party ITSM tool such as ServiceNow) and the second step to deploy the Data Landing Zone specific components.

 As of now, there is no Git APIs available which would allow to clone/update/commit/push in the proposed automation solution.
-Therefor, our approach is to use an [Azure Automation Account](/azure/automation/automation-intro), which will contain the PowerShell runbooks, where we can use specific PowerShell module for working with Git repositories.
+Therefore, our approach is to use an [Azure Automation Account](/azure/automation/automation-intro), which will contain the PowerShell runbooks, where we can use specific PowerShell module for working with Git repositories.
 The Automation Account will contain the following runbooks:

 - Setting up Data Landing Zone
 - Forking the main repository to Data Platform Git Repo